Tang-xun/py-spider/README.md

 ## purpose

-  Make an capacity chat boot , he may know some news , some knowladges, some real time service ... yes it's your owned private secretary ...
+  Make a capacity chat boot , he may know some news , some knowladges, some real time service ... yes it's your owned private secretary ...
   Although nlp (nature langurge processing) is the core technology, but train-data is best important, so spider is the first step.